- A good credit score typically falls between 670 and 739, but the range can fluctuate based on the scoring model.

-That said, a score in the good-to-excellent range (think: 660 or higher) may allow you to qualify for a better interest rate or lower down payment.
+That said, a score in the good-to-excellent range (think: 660 or higher) may allow you to qualify for a better interest rate or a lower down payment for your vehicle.

 What factors affect your credit score?

-Your credit score is based on a snapshot of your credit report—a document containing your financial habits and behavior over the last 7 years.
+Your credit score is based on a snapshot of your credit report,a document that describes your financial habits and borrowing behavior over the last 7 years.
 Generally, the activity found in your report is broken down into 5 broad categories:

 - Payment history: Your payment history is one of the most important factors affecting your credit score.
 On-time payments tend to help your scores, while missed or late payments can cause them to drop.

-- Credit usage: Credit usage analyzes your existing account balances, what you owe on each account, and how much of your maximum revolving credit limit you’re using.
-For instance, if you have a credit card with a $4,000 credit limit and a $2,000 balance, you would have a credit usage rate of 50%.
+- Credit utilization: Credit usage analyzes your existing account balances, what you owe on each account, and how much of your maximum revolving credit limit you’re using.
+For instance, if you have a credit card with a $4,000 credit limit and a $2,000 balance, you would have a credit utilization rate of 50%.

 - Account age: Also known as your length of credit history, your account age averages how long you’ve had your credit accounts.
 It includes the ages of your oldest and newest credit accounts.